RISKS

 Compliance risks (risks of breaching compliance standards) may arise in various areas and may materialise:

 As part of anti-corruption measures, the Company put in place the Anti-Corruption and Gift Policy of the PGNiG Group.
 In addition, the Ethics and Compliance Management System of the PGNiG Group was adopted, as a result of which the ethics and compliance areas were integrated in the Compliance Department.
 The Transparency Policy for Managers was introduced, with the principal objective of eliminating the risk of conflicts of interest and lack of transparency in decision-making processes within the Group.
 In 2019, the PGNiG Group revised and implemented the PGNiG Group’s Code of Ethics, which is based on four values of the PGNiG Group: quality, reliability, responsibility and partnership.
 The Procedure for Reporting Cases of Misconduct and Handling the Reports at PGNIG was also adopted, setting out the rules for reporting violations of laws, procedures and ethical standards by employees, as well as the procedure for handling such reports.
+In 2019, the Company’s compliance risk mapping process was carried out.
+The risk was assessed for individual areas of the compliance risk, while globally it was found to be low and medium.

 Financial risks